llamdodev/cv-challenge/README.md

 In other words, we use the pixels to understand that something changed on screen, but we report by scoping to the box that we think explains the change.

+## Submit

+Please add @laurentsigal or @VincentJaouen as a contributor to your github repository.

+Otherwise you can simply host the code anywhere and give us a link to the zip file.

+Do not make your repository public.

 ## Input

 In order to do that, we have 2 signals that we can use: